geoffder/dometyl-keyboard/README.md

 ![Hand](images/hand_example.png)
 There is an as yet undocumented (and subject to evolution) [Hand module](dometyl/lib/generator/hand.ml) available to play around with.
-One can generate hand from a knuckle (base of proximal bones, or the meta-carpal for the thumb) offset coordinates and bone lengths, then pose it with the available flexion/extension/abduction/adduction/etc functions, and place it over the home row of a generated `Plate.t`.
+One can generate hand from knuckle (base of proximal bones, or the meta-carpal for the thumb) offset coordinates and bone lengths, then pose it with the available flexion/extension/abduction/adduction/etc functions, and place it over the home row of a generated `Plate.t`.
 Hopefully this can help give you a sense of what